What is the Imagely Fund?

 Following the application deadline, Imagely Fund staff will compile all complete applications that adhere to all submission guidelines.

-Selection of the grantee will be based on the Judges’s determination, in its sole discretion, of the following:
+Selection of the grantee will be based on the Judges’s determination, in their sole discretion, of the following:

 - Photographic skill, background and promise of the applicant (in terms of photographic vision and technique) based on the applicant's images in his/her web portfolio.